Techtonica/curriculum/security/security.md

 ### Challenge

 There are a few XSS web games that are well-suited to self-study, but may be helpful to start with an instructor.
 [Google](https://xss-game.appspot.com/) and [Excess XSS](http://excess-xss.com/) are fun.
+Another is [Insecure Labs](www.insecurelabs.org).
 If they express a strong interest in red teaming, they can experiment with a [Kali Linux](https://www.kali.org/) VM and read about its rich FOSS tool suite.

 ### Check for Understanding